Click here to listen to a reading of this blog:

-A conversion problem can cause weight gain and on going symptoms, with hypothyroidism, due to inefficient levels of thyroid hormones.
+A thyroid hormone conversion problem can cause weight gain, among other ongoing symptoms, with hypothyroidism, due to insufficient levels of thyroid hormones.
 A conversion problem of thyroid hormones is often not considered by doctors when patients don’t respond well to T4-only medication, but it is much more common than they realise.

-The BBC show ‘Trust Me I’m a Doctor’ even covered the issue of T4-only medications such as Synthroid and Levothyroxine, not converting to the active hormone T3 and leaving some thyroid patients unwell.
-I’ve gone in to that more further on in this article.
+The BBC show ‘Trust Me I’m a Doctor’ even covered the issue of T4-only medications (such as Synthroid and Levothyroxine) not adequately converting to the active hormone T3 and leaving some thyroid patients unwell.
+I’ve gone in to that some more, further on in this article.

-If you are on T4-only medication such as Levothyroxine, Synthroid etc. and still don’t feel fully well, then it is likely you could not be converting T4 to T3.
+If you are on T4-only medication such as Levothyroxine, Synthroid etc. and still don’t feel well, then it is possible you could not be converting T4 to T3.

-The main purpose of thyroid hormones, produced by the thyroid gland, is to ensure the metabolism is running properly.
+The main purpose of thyroid hormone, produced by the thyroid gland, is to ensure the metabolism is running properly.
 You might think that the metabolism’s job is just to burn calories, but it is also to produce heat and fuel to keep us warm and give us energy.
-Now, if we don’t have enough thyroid hormone, we have a slow metabolism, so will have symptoms associated with a slow metabolism, such as cold intolerance (from the lack of heat made) and extreme tiredness and weight gain (from the lack of calories burned to make energy), among lots of other symptoms of hypothyroidism that we all know about already.

 Sometimes when patients are diagnosed with hypothyroidism and prescribed T4, this doesn’t make them feel any better.
 It may be that these patients have trouble converting T4 into the active version of the hormone, T3.
 This process is dependent on enzymes in the body that need certain nutrients to function.
 It could be that these enzymes are not working properly, or the body isn’t producing enough of them or it could be that patients are lacking the nutrients needed for these processes, such as selenium.
 An alternative treatment option is to take T3 – the active hormone.